Gyu-Park/Algoritms/README.md

 ## Learning Algorithms

-This repository is for which algoritms I learned.
+This repository is for which algoritms I've learned.

 ## Folder Structure